mildmanneredjazz/ds2500-project/README.md

-# NHANES Blood Lipid & Obesity Analysis
+# NHANES Racial Demographic & Obesity Analysis

-An exploratory data analysis of the CDC's National Health and Nutrition Examination Survey (NHANES) 2021–2023 dataset, investigating relationships between race, poverty, dietary intake, and cardiovascular/obesity risk indicators.
+An exploratory data analysis of the CDC's National Health and Nutrition Examination Survey (NHANES) 2021–2023 dataset, investigating relationships between race, dietary intake, and supplemental exploration into gender and nutritional disparities.

 ---